-“We all follow the West Ham, over land and sea” is an anthem regularly heard across the terraces in east London, but there have been scant opportunities to follow the Irons ‘over sea’ in recent memory.
+“We all follow the West Ham, over land and sea” is an anthem regularly heard across the terraces in east London, but before the past two seasons, there had been scant opportunities to follow the Irons ‘over sea’ in recent memory.

 The halcyon days of Ron Greenwood’s mighty Hammers — skippered by the ever-majestic Bobby Moore and inspired by Martin Peters — winning the 1965 European Cup Winners’ Cup is a timestamp firmly etched in the psyche of all West Ham fans, no matter the generation.

-Unfortunately, success in Europe has often eluded the club since that historic evening on the hallowed Wembley turf — Harry Redknapp’s Intertoto Cup-winning team aside — so make no mistake, David Moyes sealing Europa League football for a fanbase craving continental nights is absolutely huge.
+Unfortunately, success in Europe has often eluded the club since that historic evening on the hallowed Wembley turf.
+There have been brief moments of success.
+Harry Redknapp’s Intertoto Cup-winning team and David Moyes’ band of Europa League semi-finalists have sought to rekindle the continental romance.

-However, West Ham were actually in Europe in successive seasons not too long ago.
-Under Slaven Bilic, the club made the Europa League qualifiers in 2015/16 and 2016/17, but failed to make the group stages on both occasions, getting knocked out by Astra Giurgiu (the bane of Bilic’s existence) on both occasions.
+However, other opportunities to dance with destiny have been squandered in even more recent times.
+Under Slaven Bilic, the club made the Europa League qualifiers in 2015/16 and 2016/17, but failed to make the group stages on both occasions, getting knocked out by Astra Giurgiu (the bane of Bilic’s existence) twice.

 West Ham’s strongest XI in 2016/17